jola5/gtv/README.md

 ### strict-mode
 Assigning mulitple version tags to the same commit is possible by default, if you want to omit this behaviour use the `strict-mode` option.
 You can enable this strict-mode at all times by utilizing your git configuration like this `git config gtv.strict-mode true`.
 You can temporarily disable strict-mode again by using the `non-strict` option.
 The appropriate git configuration value is nothing or `git config gtv.strict-mode anything-but-true`.

+Do not use the `strict` and `non-strict` options at the same time, because this leads to undefined behaviour.

 ### suffix-delimiter
 You can change the suffix delimiter that is `v1.1.1<SUFFIX-DELIMITER><SUFFIX>` only by using the configuration option.
 Mind, the appropriate values are restricted by the git tag command since a tag needs to follow the reference name rule.
 Refer to `git check-ref-format` for details.